dwp/corporate-data-loader/README.md

 ## Overview
 The corporate data loader (hereinafter termed 'CDL') is a tool for disaster recovery.
-It restores previously streamed data to HBase i.e. records that came over the kafka stream.
+It restores previously streamed data to HBase i.e. records that previously came over the kafka stream.
 It would be used where a table inconsistency or some other hbase issue has caused a data loss.

 The data that has been put into HBase by Kafka-to-hbase is additionally written to s3.
 It is these s3 objects that CDL processes and writes into HBase.